NotReallyJustin/light-mode-defender/planning.md

 5. Repeat steps 2-4 until you get to the end
 6. Take the state (or rather, the chain of states) with the maximum probability you get at the end
 ```
-It kinda works like the recursion method but you're starting from the ground up
+It kinda works like the recursion method but you're starting from the ground up <br>
+Viterbi is finding shortest path logically like a normal human being would

 ## smh justin data doesn't appear out of thin air
 I know we steal copypasta from Reddit <br>